Elastic Response and Instabilities of Anomalous Hall Crystals

-which possesses a local minimum of depth $D$ at $|\boldsymbol{k}|=k_0$.
+\textit{Kinetic driven instability}.---One of the ways that R5G differs from the ideal parent band model is in its dispersion, which possesses a distinct local minimum along a ring located at some finite momentum, as shown in Fig.~\ref{fig:figure_3} and the End Matter.
+We can study the effect of dispersion on stiffness in isolation by modifying the dispersion of the parent band while keeping the form factors unchanged.
+To do so, we replace the quadratic dispersion of the parent band model with $\mathcal{E}(\boldsymbol{k})=D\left(\left(|\boldsymbol{k}|/k_0 \right)^4 - \left(|\boldsymbol{k}|/k_0\right)^2\right)$ which possesses a local minimum of depth $D$ at $|\boldsymbol{k}|=k_0$.
 The band minimum in R5G occurs just outside the 1BZ for displacement fields that realize the IQAH, so we set $k_0=0.6|\boldsymbol{G}|$.
-We show in the supplemental material that the kinetic energy can be reduced by deforming the lattice to access more of the minimum in the dispersion, which may drive an instability.
+We show in the supplemental material that the kinetic energy can be reduced by deforming the lattice to access a larger portion of the dispersion minimum, which may drive an instability.
 Indeed, we see that the AHC is unstable over a large parameter range while the WC remains stable, as shown by the HF stiffness plotted in Fig.~\ref{fig:figure_3}.
 This result indicates that minimizing the kinetic energy overwhelms the small stiffness of the AHC except for large values of $V_c/D$, where the potential energy dominates the physics.
-We note that whenever the mechanical stiffness observed at the HF level is negative, the spectrum obtained via tdHF will be complex.
+We note that whenever the mechanical stiffness at the HF level is negative, the tdHF spectrum will be complex.
 Therefore, we cannot compute the stiffness arising from the correlation energy for this system.
+To confirm the pertinence of the above analysis, we present in the End Matter a numerical calculation of the AHC stiffness based on a microscopic model of R5G in an experimentally relevant parameter regime.
+Our analysis reveals a similar instability of the triangular lattice driven by kinetic energy.